Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Pseudocode

 \section{Pseudocode}

-The VCS algorithm first learns the value function using a dynamic programming approach and then trains the policy based on the aid of the learned value function.
-Detailed pseudocode can be found in Algorithm \ref{alg:vcs}.
-In this work, we utilized IQL \cite{kostrikov2021offline} as the value training method, but other value training algorithms can be employed.
-A comparison with using a value function trained by CQL \cite{kumar2020conservative} can be found in Appendix \ref{appx:cql-q}.
+The QCS algorithm first learns the $Q$-function using a dynamic programming and then trains the policy based on the aid of the learned $Q$-function.
+Detailed pseudocode can be found in Algorithm \ref{alg:QCS}.
+In this work, we utilized IQL \cite{kostrikov2021offline} as the $Q$ training algorithm, but other $Q$ training algorithms can be employed.
+A comparison with using a $Q$-function trained by CQL \cite{kumar2020conservative} can be found in Appendix \ref{appx:cql-q}.